boltpkg/bolt/README.md

 ```

 Put another way, workspaces are just like any other package, except they are
-nested within a larger project.
+nested within a larger project/repo.
 Each workspace can have its own dependencies
 with its own code and scripts.
+Workspaces can also be grouped into
+sub-directories for further organization.

 Using Bolt, you can install the dependencies for all of these packages at once
 (and you can do it really really fast).